rdkcentral/Ripple/README.md

 > ripple run {ip address of the device}

 Note: Device should be accessible bothways between the machine which is running ripple and target device.

+### Debugging using VSCode

+Only follow the below steps, if all the above instructions to run the app locally were successfully executed.

+1. Install LLVM Debugger from the VS Code Marketplace.
+2. Open `main.rs` in `core/main/`
+3. Set some breakpoints in code.
+4. Upon clicking on the main method in the file.
+There would be an option to `Run` or `Debug`.
+Select Debug.
+5. VSCode will pause at the breakpoint and allows access for Debug Playback and ability to inspect the values.

 ## Folder structure

 Ripple folder structure has the below layers